vladmalik/pasteimage/README.md

 jQuery plugin adds ability to paste images from clipboard to Firefox and Chrome (and possibly Safari).
 It's not perfect, but I'm hoping by putting it all together into a plugin we can improve it.

 The plugin takes a callback function as a parameter.
-When a paste event is detected, the callback is triggered and the data uri of the image is passed as a parameter to the callback.
+When a paste event is detected, the callback is triggered and the datauri of the image is passed as a parameter to the callback.

 You can then upload the image to server or display it on the page.